mlochbaum/BQN/doc/lexical.md

 ### Environments form a tree

 So a block has access to every environment that it might need a variable from, for as long as it needs.
-This idea is a little fuzzy, so let's clarify by describing how an implementation would support figure out what can access where.
+This idea is a little fuzzy, so let's clarify by describing how an implementation would figure out what can access where.

 The mechanism is that each environment can have a *parent* environment (the topmost environment, which corresponds to the entire program, has no parent).
 When a variable is accessed, it might be in the current environment, or its parent, or that environment's parent, and so on.
 Every environment corresponds to one block in the source code, and its parent corresponds to the parent block, so a compiler can figure out how many levels up it will have to go based on the source code.